Best VPN for Privacy and Security 2026: 8 Top Picks Tested and Ranked

 Pros:

-- Best streaming UX of any VPN tested — not close
+- Best streaming UX of any VPN tested — honestly not even close

 - Romania jurisdiction = strong privacy protections